Need to talk? Call 1800 882 436.

 Are water births safe?

-• you or your baby might get too hot
+• you or your baby getting too hot

-If your health team assesses your pregnancy as high risk, they might not offer you the option of a water birth.
+If your pregnancy is considered high-risk, you might not be offered the option of a water birth.

 Can I have a water birth in hospital?